 Favorite Moist Vanilla Cupcakes

-These Vanilla Cupcakes are super moist, light and fluffy and really make a great cupcake!
-There are a couple different recipes on my site for Vanilla Cupcakes, but these are my all-time favorite!
+These Vanilla Cupcakes are moist, light & fluffy!
+There are a couple different recipes on my site for Vanilla Cupcakes, but these are my all-time favorite classic vanilla cupcakes!

 So here’s the funny thing about recipes – not everyone has the same opinion about them.
 What makes the “perfect” vanilla cupcake for one, may not be the same for another.
 It’s sometimes tough, because I want a recipe that everyone loves.
 I’ve got my original vanilla cupcake and the new one I shared earlier this year and both are awesome!
 But which one is your favorite totally depends on the person.
 Both have rave reviews, and yet I’m still searching for that one that’s perfect for everyone.